juniorlevi11/juniorlevi11/README.md

 #### About

-I'm a web developer and study at Rocketseat.
-I try to do my best to change the lives of people and companies through innovative technology.
+"I am a backend developer and a Software Engineering student, 21 years old.
+I am passionate about building scalable and efficient solutions, constantly seeking to improve my knowledge and skills."

 <div>
 <a href="https://github.com/juniorlevi11">